Angels (Neon Genesis Evangelion): Lilin

 Lilim (リリム, Ririmu), or Lilin (リリン, Ririn), is the name used by Kaworu Nagisa to refer to human beings.
+In the movie The End of Evangelion, it is revealed humans are the eighteenth and final Angel, and direct descendants of Lilith.
 According to rabbinic scriptures, the Lilim, known as Lilin, are the children of Adam and his first wife, Lilith.
-In the movie The End of Evangelion, it is revealed humans are the eighteenth and final Angel, and direct descendants of Lilith.